Meiliger/SQL/SQL Mate Academy/README.md

 GROUP BY subject
 HAVING average_mark >= 10;
 ```
 *36. Find the name of the departments and the total amount of money spent on employee salaries.
 Show only those departments with more than three employees.
-Sort the result by amount of money in descending order.*
+Sort the result by amount of money in descending order*
 ```sql
 SELECT department.name AS department_name, SUM(salary) AS amount_of_money
 FROM department